Hiraiwa Yuna: 2021

 During the lead-up to the competition season, Hiraiwa experienced interruptions in her training due to the medical state of emergency induced by the COVID-19 pandemic in Japan.
-She opened her season at the 2021 All-Japan Championships, where she finished third in both qualifications and the all-around final to win the bronze medal behind Mai Murakami and Hitomi Hatakeda.
+She opened her season at the All-Japan Championships, where she finished third in both qualifications and the all-around final to win the bronze medal behind Mai Murakami and Hitomi Hatakeda.
 It was her first time on the all-around podium since capturing bronze in her senior debut seven years ago.
 Hiraiwa then repeated her bronze medal performance at the NHK Trophy, again behind Murakami and Hatakeda, to secure one of the automatic berths on the Japanese Olympic team for the postponed 2020 Summer Olympics.
 After being named to the team, she noted that she "liked gymnastics more [now]" and thanked her coach, Risa Toyoshima, for rekindling her motivation to pursue the Olympic team.
-The Olympics will be Hiraiwa's first international assignment since 2016.
+The Olympic Games were her first international competition since 2016, and she helped the Japanese team finish fifth by competing on the vault and balance beam in the team final.
+After the Olympics, she competed at the World Championships and competed on the floor exercise.
+She qualified for the event final where she finished eighth.

+2022

+Hiraiwa finished seventh on the balance beam at the All-Japan Event Championships.